hallettj/hallettj.github.com/_drafts/purely-functional-data-structures-in-javascript.markdown

 One possible use for a sorted set is to implement a priority queue.
 Consider an example of a calendar application.  `sorted_set_by` takes a comparison function that is used to to maintain an ordering of added values.
-With the appropriate comparison appointments are added and are automatically sorted by date:
+With the appropriate comparison function, appointments are added and are automatically sorted by date:

 {% highlight js %}
 function Calendar(appts) {